xly135846/MEGC2021/README.md

 ### Introduction

 We presented an efficient expression spotting framework (TSMSNet) towards the challenge of MaE and ME spotting in MEGC 2021, https://megc2021.github.io.
+To help publicize our method and domain area, please do mention (or add relevant links on) FME Challenge 2021 and ACM MultiMedia 2021.

 ### Steps